reinanan/reinanan/README.md

 ## hellooo im rein this is stuff about me ok thanks

 ## Caution .ᐟ
 ### I make fat jokes and i criticise as a joke
  i dont mean any of that, i cherish my friends alot and thats just my way of joking but if ur gonna confront me about it idm i can explain myself if that makes u feel better

 ### If you ghost me im blocking/breaking contact/confronting wow okay thanks
  i dont play about that deadass so dont be weird idc if this is corny thanks

+### my humor can be something else sometimes so please just block me if you dont like it, i mean it okay